Stefanie MacEwan & Justin Vandebelt

 WILD Child 1 & 2 are the driving force behind Soper Creek Wildlife Rescue.
 Watching their passion for all forms of wildlife validates the mission of Soper Creek Wildlife Rescue’s educational programming.

-Wildlife Rehabilitation Intern
+Director of Wildlife Rehabilitation

 Soper Creek Wildlife Rescue is Durham Region’s only Wildlife Rehabilitation Center and Outdoor Education Facility.
 Although our vision has two paths, they merge together, supporting the ideas and passion of each other.